 How does Habitat for Humanity Waterloo Region work?

-Our partner families are hard-working, low-income families that dream of homeownership to better the lives of their children and themselves.
+Our partner families are hard-working families in need of decent, affordable housing to better the lives of their children and themselves.
 To them, there is no better feeling than receiving the key to their very first home!

 Volunteers in our community help us build affordable housing which we then sell back to our partner families from this community as a means to break the cycle of poverty.
 We build safe, decent and affordable homes with the generosity and kindness of donors, volunteers, corporate teams and sponsors.
-Our partner families earn their homes by volunteering 250 hours, per adult, of “sweat equity” and will repay an interest-free mortgage.
-They give back to their neighbourhoods in order to fulfil their dreams of being homeowners.
+Our partner families earn their homes by volunteering a certain number of hours, per adult, of “sweat equity” and will repay an interest-free mortgage.
+They give back to their neighbourhoods in order to fulfill their dreams of being homeowners.

 Does Habitat for Humanity Waterloo Region give away homes?

 We do NOT give away homes.
-Instead, we give hard-working, low-income families a hand up, not a hand out.
-Each approved family earns their home by volunteering at least 250 hours, per adult, of "sweat equity" and purchases the home at fair market value.
-They repay a zero-down, interest-free mortgage geared to their income (not a fixed amortization).
+Instead, we give hard-working families in need of a hand up, not a hand out.
+Each approved family earns their home by volunteering a certain number of hours, per adult, of "sweat equity" and purchases the home at fair market value.
+They repay an interest-free mortgage geared to their income (not a fixed amortization).
 Payments are determined annually and are set at 25% of the family's Gross Household Income.
 Our program takes away barriers to homeownership for families that can afford daily expenses but are unable to save for a down payment or pay off a traditional mortgage.

 Who can apply for a Habitat for Humanity Waterloo Region home?